 You can harvest the pads at any time of the year.
 However, knowing when to harvest edible cactus for best flavor will ensure sweeter vegetables.
 The best time is midmorning when the acid content is still low.

 Since the pad already has a tart flavor, you want to avoid any bitterness that might occur if you harvest later in the day.
 Mature cactus can be harvested up to six times per year.
 Just remember, as with any plant, ensure that at least 2/3 of the pads remain on the plant to fuel photosynthesis and energy gathering.

 The first step when harvesting nopales is to arm yourself.
 Dress in long sleeves and thick gloves.
 Tongs are helpful, as is a sharp knife.

 Grasp the pad with the tongs and cut it where the section joins to another pad.
 Remove the pad using the tongs and place it into a bag.
 A burlap or fabric bag works best, as a plastic bag is no match for the spines.

-Once you get the pad home, wash it and using the tongs again, use the knife to scrape off the spines.
-You can then peel off the skin if you wish and use the vegetable raw in salads or sautéed, boiled or roasted.
+Once you get the pad home, wash it using the tongs again, use the knife to scrape off the spines.
+You can then peel off the skin if you wish and use the vegetable raw in salads or sautéed, boiled, and roasted.

 You may also choose to use the pads medicinally, much like an aloe plant.
 The sap in the pad apparently also repels mosquitoes.
 This amazing cactus has numerous uses, is easy to grow, and is a symbol of the American Southwest.